Tight Bounds for Connectivity and Set Agreement in Byzantine Synchronous Systems: -Set Agreement and Lower Bound

 \begin{lemma} For any two-non-faulty processes $P_i$ and $P_j$ that applied the consensus rule on a pivotal subtree $T(g)$, with $0 \le g < k$, we have that $\cont_i(p) = \cont_j(p)$ for any $p \in \bbP(g)$. \end{lemma}

-\begin{lemma} For any two-non-faulty processes $P_i$ and $P_j$ that decide based on a pivotal subtree $T(g)$, with $0 \le g < k$, the decision value (i) is well-defined; and (ii) is an input value of a non-faulty process. \end{lemma}

 \begin{theorem} Algorithm~\ref{Alg-Agree} solves $k$-set agreement in $\lceil t/k \rceil + 1$ rounds. \end{theorem} \begin{proof} Termination is trivial, as we execute exactly $R = \lceil t/k \rceil + 1$ rounds.
 By Lemma~\ref{lemma-consensus-pivotal}, each pivotal subtree yields a unique decision value.
-As we have at most $k$ pivotal subtrees identified across non-faulty processes, up to $k$ values are possibly decided across non-faulty processes.
-Finally, by Lemma~\ref{lemma-decision-pivotal}, the decision value is an input value of some correct process. \end{proof}
+As we have at most $k$ pivotal subtrees identified across non-faulty processes, up to $k$ values are possibly decided across non-faulty processes. \end{proof}